nanoix9/2019Papers/ai/big-ai-project.md

 #### Two "infant" learning models

 In the second part, two "infant" learning models are proposed.
 They are both unsupervised/self-supervised neural network models to learn intuitive physics merely from visual presentations in first-person viewpoint.
 For the sake of simplification, the models are not allowed to interact with the settings, though this is not the real situation of infants or animals.
-The first model is a Convolution Neural Network (CNN) encoder-decoder model of resnet-18[citation] pre-trained on ImageNet[citation], and the other is a conditional Generative Adversarial Network (GAN)[citation].
-The models are trained on the objective of next frame prediction, so there is no requirement for data labeling.
+The first model is a Convolution Neural Network (CNN) encoder-decoder model of ResNet-18 pre-trained on ImageNet, and the other is a conditional Generative Adversarial Network (GAN).
+The models are trained on the objective of next frame prediction, so there is no requirement for data labelling.
 The two models are tested on both short-term (5 frames) and long-term (35 frames) tasks.
 Then, the plausibility score for a frame is computed on the basis of comparison between the prediction $\hat{f}_t$ and the ground truth $f_t$.

 ### Unsupervised Intuitive Physics {#sec:unsupervised}